 The Venue - Performance and Visual Arts Society

-The Center is run by the society of the same name.
-It is ideal for smaller performance groups.
-Excellent acoustics and a comfortable coffee house atmosphere makes it an excellent performance venue.
-It is, however, not only a performance venue.
-It's use is that of a training venue for young and new performers.
+The Venue - Performance and Visual Arts Society is a registered non-profit society run solely by volunteers that love music, performance and art.
+We are currently housed in The Venue Community Center which is ideal for small and intimate gatherings.
+Excellent acoustics and a comfortable coffee house atmosphere makes it the perfect listening room.
+Keep in mind that The Venue Society and The Venue Community Center are two separate entities.
+The Center is not only a performance venue.
+It's use is that of a training venue for new performers.
 A place where those that are learning the craft of stage performance can learn from seasoned veterans by watching them perform in practice sessions, workshops and other teaching forums where they will realize the work that goes into putting

 on a "polished" stage performance.
 As time goes on and our Society's membership grows, there will be several bands practicing on a regular basis at all different levels of expertise.
 This resource will be invaluable for up and coming performers.